ash-shell/obj/README.md

-# Ash-Obj
+# Obj

-Ash-Obj is an [Ash](https://github.com/BrandonRomano/ash) module that adds object support to Bash.
+Obj is an [Ash](https://github.com/ash-shell/ash) module that adds object support to Bash.

 # Getting started

 ## Ash Users

-Ash-Obj is part of the Ash core, so you can immediately start using it within your Ash modules.
+Obj is part of the Ash core, so you can immediately start using it within your Ash modules.

 Simply place your Classes in a directory named `classes` in the root of your modules directory, and start using them!

-For an example of an ash module that uses objects, [look here](https://github.com/BrandonRomano/ash-obj-examples).
+For an example of an ash module that uses objects, [look here](https://github.com/ash-shell/obj-examples).

 ## Non Ash Users